WageCalculator

 About Western Australia Public Service Salary Scales

-The Western Australia Public Service uses a structured classification system with 13 classification levels to determine salary for public sector employees — from Level 1 ($65,728$74,951) up to Class 4 ($235,747$235,747).
+The default guide view for Western Australia Public Service highlights the General Division with 13 classification levels — from Level 1 ($65,728$74,951) up to Class 4 ($236,183$236,183).
 Salaries are reviewed and updated through enterprise agreements and government determinations.

 Superannuation: WA employees receive 12% employer superannuation.
 This matches the standard Superannuation Guarantee rate.